cheeyeelim/cookiecutter-pypackage/docs/faq.md

     docstrings_style
     one of `google, numpy, pep257`.
 It's required by flake8-docstrings.

-    ## Options

-    The following package configuration options set up different features for your project.

-    command_line_interface
-    Whether to create a console script using Python Click.
-Console script entry point will match the project_slug.
-Options: \['click', "No command-line interface"\]
     ```

     except above settings, for CI/CD, you'll also need configure gitub repsitory secrets